runyontr/istio-cnap/README.md

 - we apply authorization policies to gateways as part of the re-work for authservice at the gateway.
 Perhaps we can apply authpolices for an egress gateway per namespace!

-# Whitelist ingress vi authorization plicy on the IngressGateway:
+# Whitelist ingress vi authorizationplicy on the IngressGateway:

 https://istio.io/latest/docs/tasks/security/authorization/authz-ingress/